 Have you found a webhost company yet?
 You might wanna register a domain name together with signing up because some companies offer dicsounts if you get the domain name via.

 In addition, you might want to check out which webhosting offers one-click wordpress installation.
-I use Dreamhost and they make installing my wordpress blog so easy!posted 12 months ago
+I use Dreamhost and they make installing my wordpress blog so easy!posted over 1 year ago

 .com it is.
 I thought wordpress.org is a webhost co.?
 That is what I was going to use.
 (This stuff is very tricky).